errbotio/errbot/docs/user_guide/storage_development/index.rst

 Architecture
 ------------

-Storage plugin are instanciated in 2 stages.
+Storage plugin are instantiated in 2 stages.

 The first stage is similar to the normal bot plugins: